 Mike was awarded Life Membership with the Association in 2011 to recognise his support in providing valuable office space to the Award in the Perth CBC.
 Mike is the Managing Director of Peregrine Travel Centre Read more about his adventures here.

 Joe joined the Royal Australian Navy as a Marine Technical Sailor, subsequently becoming commissioned as an Officer and served full time in submarines until 2008 when he was elected to the seat of Jandakot.
 Holding the seat until 2017, Joe became a Cabinet Minister with portfolios of Emergency Services, Corrective Services, Small Business, Veterans and Fisheries.
-Currently is General Manager, Australian Transit Group, Joe brings a wealth of knowledge to his role as Chair.
+Previously General Manager of Australian Transit Group, Joe is a member on the Administrative Appeals Tribunal and brings a wealth of knowledge to his role as Chair.

 Greg is an accomplished manager with 25 years’ experience in various roles, with the last 15 dedicated to safety and training.
 In October 2012 Greg started Meridio Solutions to assist organisations develop real safety practices across a range of industries and fields.
 Within the Australian Air Force Cadets as a Wing Commander (AAFC), Greg leads the National Safety program/team.
 As well as the Association, Greg is involved with several other Boards and Executive Committees.